FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/agency-authorization-path.md

 Once the Agency ATO letter is received by FedRAMP, the following steps are performed to get to a FedRAMP Authorized designation:

-1. CSP and 3PAOupload current versions of package deliverables, including all assessment artifacts to a secure repository: FedRAMP’s secure repository for Low and Moderate baseline packages.
+1. CSP and 3PAO upload current versions of package deliverables, including all assessment artifacts to a secure repository: FedRAMP’s secure repository for Low and Moderate baseline packages.
 CSP’s repository for High baseline packages.

 2. CSP completes and submits [FedRAMP Initial Authorization Package Checklist](https://www.fedramp.gov/resources/templates/FedRAMP-Initial-Authorization-Package-Checklist.xlsx) to [intake@fedramp.gov](mailto:info@fedramp.gov).